magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 This release adds GraphQL coverage for the following features:

 *  **Product reviews**.
 Customers and guests can write product reviews.
-Customers can retrieve their product review histories.<!--- MC-32349-->
+Customers can retrieve their product review histories.
+See [Create a product review]({{page.baseurl}}/graphql/mutations/create-product-review.html) and [productReviewRatingsMetadata query]({{page.baseurl}}/graphql/queries/product-review-ratings-metadata.html for information on retrieving information about the reviews infrastructure. <!--- MC-32349-->

 *  **Gift options**.
 All customers and guests can add a gift message to their order.
-On {{site.data.var.ee}} installations, they can also add gift wrapping, gift receipts, and printed cards to the order.<!--- MC-32345-->
+Customers can also add gift wrapping, gift receipts, and printed cards to the order.
+See [`setGiftOptionsOnCart` mutation]({{page.baseurl}}/graphql/mutations/set-gift-options.html) and [`updateCartItems` mutation]({{page.baseurl}}/graphql/mutations/update-cart-items.html)<!--- MC-32345-->

-*  **Reward points**.
-On {{site.data.var.ee}} installations, customers can apply or remove reward points to their carts.
-They can also view their reward point history.<!--- MC-23366-->

 *  **Order history**.
 All customers can view details about their order histories, including invoices, shipping, and refunds.<!--- MC-20635-->

 *  **Add to cart**.
-Customers can add the following product types to their cart: Simple, Configurable, Bundled, Grouped, Virtual, Gift Card, and Downloadable. <!--- MC-21513-->
+The [`addProductsToCart` mutation](https://devdocs.magento.com/guides/v2.4/graphql/mutations/add-products-to-cart.html) allows you to add any type of product to the active cart.
+We recommend using this mutation instead of single-purpose mutations such as `addSimpleProductsToCart`. _Fix submitted by Yaroslav Rogoza in pull request [27914](https://github.com/magento/magento2/pull/27914)_.
+[GitHub-28524](https://github.com/magento/magento2/issues/28524)  <!--- MC-21513-->

 *  **Stored payment methods**.
 Logged-in customers can now store payment details (including Braintree credit card and Braintree with PayPal) in My Account. <!--- MC-32348 35945 35946-->